Ridera-Rwa/Ridera-core/README.md

             +---------------------------+

+### 9.2.5 Purpose of the Dynamic Emission Curve

+The DECM ensures:

+- Sustainable token issuance aligned with real economic activity
+- Protection of protocol-level token supply
+- Fair reward distribution independent of market speculation
+- Smooth scaling as Ridera expands globally
+- Elimination of fixed-rate or arbitrary APR models

+This model anchors Ridera’s token economy to measurable, verifiable, real-world productivity in a stable and transparent manner.

-## 9.5 Interaction with the Staking Contract
+## 9.3 Interaction with the Staking Contract

 After computing the daily emissions, the Yield Vault: